-Hailed by The New York Times for her "extraordinary virtuosity and elegance" and declared a "clear showstopper" by Boston Classical Review, American soprano Angela Vallone is currently pursuing her master’s degree at the Juilliard School under the tutelage of Edith Wiens.
+Hailed by The New York Times for her "extraordinary virtuosity and elegance" and declared a "clear showstopper" by Boston Classical Review, the young American soprano Angela Vallone is currently part of the Ensemble at Oper Frankfurt.

 Directly upon graduation from The Juilliard School, Angela Vallone appeared as Susanna in Le Nozze di Figaro at Teatro Municipal de Santiago, and at Oper Frankfurt as Belinda in Dido and Aeneas, Frida in Enrico, Yvette in Die Passagierin, and Second Niece in Peter Grimes.
 At Juilliard, to which she was awarded a full scholarship, Angela appeared as the eponymous heroine in Cavalli’s La Calisto; as Susanna in Le nozze di Figaro; and as the 1st Greek Woman in Gluck’s Iphigénie en Aulide, co-produced by the Metropolitan Opera’s Lindemann Young Artist Development Program and the Juilliard School—a performance that prompted Opera News to single out her "supple, bell-like soprano" as "a particular delight."